shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 That's why we have 3 extra zero after the `float shininess`.

-Another concerns is aobut updating Uniform Block.
+Another concerns is about updating Uniform Block.
 There are several different approaches that can get us there.
 But their performance can vary.

 TODO: http://www.gamedev.net/topic/655969-speed-gluniform-vs-uniform-buffer-objects/